HybridDog/simple_robots/README.txt

 simple_robots:Simple programmable robots
+--GUIDE--
 This is a mod that provides simple,programmable,robots.
 They have a (hopefully) extremely simple programming language.
-You have 64 spaces of "command memory" on the robot,each space containing 1 command or label.
+You have 64 spaces of "command memory" on the robot,each space containing 1 command.
 Most importantly,robots cannot pass through anything except pure air.
 If the air actually is a node,the robot will not pass though.

---RECIPE--
+How to use Simple Robots:
+Step 1.Obtain a Simple Robot,either by crafting or creative mode.
+If you want to cheat one in,use "simple_robots:robot_simple_off".
+Here's the recipe:
 =:Steel Ingot
 /:Stick
 V:Mese Crystal